 - Blockchain-based tipping and NFTs

-Creators who stay ahead of these trends will have a competitive edge.
+Consequently, creators who stay ahead of these trends will have a competitive edge.
+For instance, integrating NFTs could open entirely new avenues for fan engagement.

 Conclusion